AdjectiveAdjectives

 gasgas in Bisaya

 The Cebuano/Bisaya word gasgas means scratched / worn out / scuffed.
-Pronounced GAS-gas, it is used as a adjective across Cebu, Bohol, Leyte, and much of Mindanao.
+Pronounced GAS-gas, it is used as an adjective across Cebu, Bohol, Leyte, and much of Mindanao.
 This guide covers what gasgas means in Bisaya, how to pronounce it, when to use it, common example sentences, and how it compares to similar Cebuano words.

 What Does “gasgas” Mean in Bisaya?